gsantoro/blog/content/posts/kubernetes dev environment.md

 - Docker
 ---

+TL;DR: I recently uninstalled Docker Desktop entirely from my MacBook and replaced it with Rancher Desktop.

+<!--more-->

+{{< image src="/images/containers_sketch.jpeg" title="Containers" width="512px"  >}}

+## Intro
 In 2023, there are many different ways of configuring your Kubernetes development environment.
-Some of them are Docker Desktop, Minikube, Kind, K3s and K3d.
+Some of them are **Docker Desktop, Minikube, Kind, K3s, and K3d** but the list goes on and on.

 So which one should you choose?
 Things get even more complicated if you have an Apple M1 chipset like I do.

 Like with everything, "It all depends".
 I would like to provide here a very opinionated setup that I am currently using.

-<!--more-->

-{{< image src="/images/containers_sketch.jpeg" title="Containers" width="512px"  >}}

-TL;DR: I recently uninstalled Docker Desktop entirely from my MacBook and replaced it with Rancher Desktop.

 ## Early days with Docker